Authored by: Matt Wadyka, President, US Medical Affairs, Inizio Medical

 That’s where Medical Affairs can play a vital role: as a bridge between science and the human stories behind the data.

 Traditionally focused on communicating scientific evidence and supporting regulatory or commercial needs, Medical Affairs is now expanding its remit.
 It’s no longer enough to simply deliver the data – teams must also elevate the patient voice.
-This means shaping strategy around what truly matters to those living with cancer, both during and after treatment.

 Chronic side effects, cognitive decline, fertility concerns, and emotional stress can affect survivors for years.
 Addressing these realities calls for earlier and deeper patient engagement, well beyond end-of-trial questionnaires.
-From co-designing trials to contributing on advisory boards, patients are increasingly seen as strategic partners, not passive participants.

 Yet this shift comes with a caution: avoiding tokenism.
 Truly patient-first approaches must reflect a diversity of experiences and ensure insights are meaningfully embedded into decision-making processes – not just captured and shelved.